- iTunes- and Directory-Specific Tags

 If a warning window pops up and says "There was a problem downloading http://...," then there is a typo in the URL for your Podcast.
 You should proceed to Validating with Firefox below.

 If a warning window pops up and says "http://... does not seem to be a valid Podcast URL,," then you have made a syntax error in your Podcast RSS Feed file.
 You should proceed to Validating with Feed Validator.

 Beside being a widely popular, free, and open-source alternative to Microsoft Internet Explorer, Mozilla Firefox (available from getfirefox.com) has means to validate XML files including those used for Podcasting.
 It will also indicate if there is a typo in the URL.

 Open up Firefox and type in your Podcast URL.

 - If you receive a "Page Not Found" error, there is a typo in the URL.
-Go back to Uploading Your Feed and ensure you have named your filepodcast.rss (and not, for example, podcast.rss.txt) and placed it in public_html.
-Remember also that if you are both a staff/faculty member and a student, your public_html folder will point to http://staff.washington.edu/YOURUWNETID/; if you are just a student, public_html will point tohttp://students.washington.edu/YOURUWNETID/; if you are just a staff member, public_html will point to http://staff.washington.edu/YOURUWNETID/.
+Go back to Uploading Your Feed and ensure you have named your file podcast.rss (and not, for example, podcast.rss.txt) and placed it in public_html.
+Remember also that if you are both a staff/faculty member and a student, your public_html folder will point to http://staff.washington.edu/YOURUWNETID/; if you are a student only, public_html will point to http://students.washington.edu/YOURUWNETID/; if you are a staff member only, public_html will point to http://staff.washington.edu/YOURUWNETID/.

 - If you receive an error stating something along the lines of "XML Parsing Error...", you have made a syntax mistake in your Podcast's RSS file.
 Firefox should give you a line number on which the error can be found.
-The section after the next, entitled Common Mistakes contains some common mistakes that might be hard to spot.
+The section after the next, entitled Common Mistakes, notes some common mistakes that might be hard to spot.